aj-abhinai/aj-abhinai.github.io/content/Vastness of the unknown.md

 - The Anthology of Balaji by Eric Jorgenson
 - Good Energy by Calley Means and Casey Means
-- The Book Of Clarity by [Paras Chopra](https://invertedpassion.com/)
+- The Book of Clarity by [Paras Chopra](https://invertedpassion.com/)
 - Shoe Dog by Phil Knight
 - മരണവംശം (MARANAVAMSAM) by P V Shajikumar
 - Thinking, Fast and Slow by Daniel Kahneman